Not so presto? Outcomes of sluggish prestin in outer hair cells: Introduction

 \section{Introduction}

 The significance of prestin for the sensitivity and frequency selectivity of the mammalian ear has been well established \cite{Dallos2008}.
 However, the detailed mechanism, with which this piezoelectric membrane protein plays its physiological role, remains not as clear.
-The frequency range that this protein is capable of responding is an issue, which appears critical in addressing this problem.
+The frequency range that this protein is capable of responding is a critical issue.

 Earlier \emph{in vitro} studies on isolated OHCs confirmed that their fast motile response is based on piezoelectricity \cite{i1993,ga1994,doi2002}.
 Force generation under quasi-isometric condition was shown to have flat frequency dependence up to 60 kHz \cite{fhg1999}.
 The characteristic frequency of the power spectrum of membrane current due to prestin was about 40 kHz \cite{Dong2000}.
 Those frequencies were considered to be lower bounds imposed by experimental conditions.